This Is the Biggest Driver of Inequality Between People

 What should be done is to make sure that those that provide minimum value can still live decently on their salaries.

-What should also be done is to make sure that everyone in society provides value in their own capacity, that is that unemployment be close to 0% so that social policies can focus on people providing minimum value, not on those that don’t provide any value at all.
+What should also be done is to make sure that everyone in society provides value in their own capacity, that is that unemployment be close to 0% so that social policies can help those that provide minimum value, not on those that don’t provide any value at all.

 Everyone has to some extent, the capacity to provide a minimum of value.